Music of The Lord of the Rings: The Rings of Power: Composition

-After his themes had been approved by the executive producers, McCreary dedicated most of his time for the next eight months to composing the full nine-hour score for the first season.
+Because of the delay in his hiring, McCreary had less time than he would have liked to compose the season's score.
+After his themes had been approved, he dedicated most of his time for the next eight months to composing the full nine-hour score for the first season.
 He only took five days off in that time, and eschewed the common industry practice of using other composers to write additional music.
 This was to ensure a consistent musical approach for the whole series.
 Also uncommonly, McCreary did not have spotting sessions with the showrunners after the first two episodes because they all felt that they were already on the same page.
 He would instead compose and mock-up the full score for each episode and send it to the showrunners, who generally had only a few specific notes for each one.
 McCreary said it was surreal to have that much freedom and trust on such a big series, which he called "the most ambitious thing that I've ever been attached to.
 It's a once-in-a-lifetime opportunity, to be able to pour myself into something so profoundly, and be given the space and the creative freedom to do the score I want to hear."

+While he was focused on composing the score, McCreary's team at his Sparks & Shadows label were tasked with the orchestration, recording, and mixing.
+Supervising this work remotely while he was still composing all of the music himself took a large toll on McCreary's physical and mental wellbeing, but he chose to continue composing the entire score himself because he wanted to realize the "full extent of [his] vision" and because writing music for The Lord of the Rings was a lifelong dream of his.
+He finished composing in April 2022, and then spent around six months producing the music, creating albums, promoting the season, and writing blog entries that explain the score.
+McCreary finished this work in October, when he was given scripts for the second season so he could create music that was needed during filming.
+He initially expressed hope that he could pace out his work better on the second season, but the 2023 Writers Guild of America strike—which prevented the showrunners from working on the series—led to a change in schedule, with McCreary needing to compose much of the season's score before recording and mixing began near the end of post-production.
+He composed eight hours of music from September 2023 to April 2024, even less time than he had on the first season.
+McCreary was proud to again compose all of the music himself while improving his approach from the first season, this time looking after his health, staying connected to his family, and working on other projects at the same time.